angelhidkan/Biopharma-Manufacturing-Analytics/Readme.md

 - Are temperature, pH or dissolved oxygen values outside their expected ranges?
 - Are process conditions associated with production yield?
 - How many batches pass or fail the quality-control checks?

-## Project Workflow

-1. Create a synthetic biopharmaceutical batch dataset.
-2. Load and inspect the data using Python and pandas.
-3. Clean and transform the dataset.
-4. Calculate manufacturing and quality KPIs.
-5. Identify low-yield batches and process anomalies.
-6. Visualise process and quality results using Python.
-7. Export a cleaned dataset for Power BI.
-8. Build an interactive manufacturing analytics dashboard.

 ## Dataset